sebastjanm/gratitude-bee/docs/implementation/points-economy.md

 To ensure fast and efficient access to user balances, a separate **wallet** table stores the *current, aggregated totals* for each user.
 This wallet is automatically updated by the database whenever a new event is recorded, meaning we get the benefits of a full audit trail without sacrificing performance.

+**Important Implementation Note:** All point values are looked up from template tables on the server side via the `handle_event_points` database trigger function.
+The client only sends `template_id` references, never point values directly.
+This ensures security and consistency.

 ---

 ## 2. User Wallets